TRUXIMA Concentrate for solution for infusion Ref.[7416] Active ingredients: Rituximab

 Infections

-The overall rate of infection was approximately 94 per 100 patient years in rituximab treated patients.
+The overall rate of infection reported from clinical trials was approximately 94 per 100 patient years in rituximab treated patients.
 The infections were predominately mild to moderate and consisted mostly of upper respiratory tract infections and urinary tract infections.
-The incidence of infections that were serious or required IV antibiotics, was approximately 4 per 100 patient years.
+The incidence of infections that were serious or required intravenous antibiotics, was approximately 4 per 100 patient years.
 The rate of serious infections did not show any significant increase following multiple courses of rituximab.
 Lower respiratory tract infections (including pneumonia) have been reported during clinical trials, at a similar incidence in the rituximab-arms compared to control arms.

 Cases of progressive multifocal leukoencephalopathy with fatal outcome have been reported following use of rituximab for the treatment of autoimmune diseases.
 This includes rheumatoid arthritis and off-label autoimmune diseases, including Systemic Lupus Erythematosus (SLE) and vasculitis.